 A lot of places in North America celebrate St. Patrick's Day.
 But Montreal really loves St. Patrick's Day.

 It may have something to do with basic statistics.
-About one Quebecer in 20 claims Irish ethnicity and over 40% of Quebecers allegedly have Irish ancestry somewhere down the bloodline, depending on the historian you consult.
+About one Quebecer in 20 claims Irish ethnicity and over 40 percent of Quebecers allegedly have Irish ancestry somewhere down the bloodline, depending on the historian you consult.

-So we celebrate.
+So they celebrate.
 But not just for a day.
 Think week.
 St. Patrick's Week.